ToolJet/ToolJet/docs/versioned_docs/version-2.3.0/contributing-guide/marketplace/marketplace-setup.md

 ### Step 2: Installation of tooljet-cli

-To create and publish plugins for the ToolJet marketplace, you will need to utilize **[tooljet-cli](https://www.npmjs.com/package/@tooljet/cli)**.
+In order to manage plugins for the ToolJet marketplace, including creating, updating, and deleting, you will need to utilize **[tooljet-cli](https://www.npmjs.com/package/@tooljet/cli)**.
 This can be installed via npm by entering the following command:
 ```bash
 npm install -g tooljet-cli